About Alaska Wildland Adventures

 Be sure to read Our Values and Beliefs, Environmental Commitment, and Company Background (below) for more details about AWA and our commitment to the state we love.
 Also, check out Awards we've received for being leaders in travel and ecotourism.

 Alaska Wildland Adventures is permitted to operate in these public lands under special use permits: Denali National Park; Kenai Fjords National Park; Wrangell - St. Elias National Park; Chugach National Forest; Kenai National Wildlife Refuge; Alaska State Parks; and Anchorage Parks and Recreation Division.
 Alaska Wildland Adventures is an Equal Opportunity Provider.

-This summer, Alaska Wildland Adventures celebrates its 36th anniversary!
 The company began operating trips in 1977, first under the name Alaska Campout Adventures.
 Our first trip was a tenting safari that traveled from the Kenai National Wildlife Refuge and Chugach National Forest to Denali National Park.
 In the early years, the company felt fortunate to take fifty to sixty people a year on adventuresome trips throughout Alaska.
 Though we still operate a version of our original tenting safari (now called the Alaska Explorer Journey), most of our trips now feature cabin overnights and an authentic Alaskan ambiance in comfortable lodge settings.

 In 1987, we changed our name to Alaska Wildland Adventures.
 There was a surge in interest in travel to Alaska, and more people wanted to vacation in a participatory style.
 Over the years, one small group at a time, we were able to grow to provide new and unique Alaska travel opportunities.